Thanh2x/CSE110Lab1.1/index.md

 ## And my favorite programming language is `C++`!

 > [!TIP]
 > If you watch anime, let me put you on the [best Anime website](https://hianime.to/) to watch!

+In case you forgot, here is the link to the [programming languages I am familiar with](## Here are some programming languages that I am familiar with)